-So far as our Directors are aware, as at December 31, 2017, the persons other than our Directors and our Chief Executive who were directly interested in 10% or more of the issued and outstanding share capital of our subsidiaries carrying rights to vote in all circumstances at general meetings of each relevant subsidiary, were as follows:
+So far as our Directors are aware, as at December 31, 2018, the persons other than our Directors and our Chief Executive who were directly interested in 10% or more of the issued and outstanding share capital of our subsidiaries carrying rights to vote in all circumstances at general meetings of each relevant subsidiary, were as follows:

-Member of our Group Person with 10% or more interest (other than the Company) Capacity Percentage of the substantial shareholder's interest Nexteer Lingyun Driveline (Zhuozhou) Co., Ltd. Lingyun Industrial Corp., Ltd. Registered owner 40% Nexteer Lingyun Driveline (Wuhu) Co., Ltd. Lingyun Industrial Corp., Ltd. Registered owner 40% Chongqing Nexteer Steering Systems Co., Ltd. Chongqing Jianshe Industry (Group) Co., Ltd. Registered owner 50% CNXMotion, LLC Continental Automotive Systems, Inc. Registered owner 50% Dongfeng Nexteer Steering Systems (Wuhan) Co., Ltd. Dongfeng Motor Parts and Components (Group) Co., Ltd. Registered owner 50%
+Member of our Group Person with 10% or more interest (other than the Company) Capacity Percentage of the substantial shareholder's interest Nexteer Lingyun Driveline (Zhuozho u)) ingvun Industrial Corp.
+1 td Registered owner 40% Co., Ltd. arengyan maastidi ooip., Eta.
+40 /0 Nexteer Lingyun Driveline (Wuhu) Co., Ltd. Lingyun Industrial Corp., Ltd. Registered owner 40% Chongqing Nexteer Steering Systems Co., Ltd. Chongqing Jianshe Industry (Group) Co., Ltd. Registered owner 50% CNXMotion, LLC Continental Automotive Systems, Inc. Registered owner 50% Dongfeng Nexteer Steering Systems (Wuhan) Co., Ltd. Dongfeng Motor Parts and Components (Group) Co., Ltd. Registered owner 50%

-Except as disclosed above, as at December 31, 2017, our Directors are not aware of any person who, as at December 31, 2017, was, directly or indirectly, interested in 10% or more of the nominal value of any class of share capital carrying voting rights to vote in all circumstances at general meetings of any other member of our Group.
+Except as disclosed above, as at December 31, 2018, our Directors are not aware of any person who, as at December 31, 2018, was, directly or indirectly, interested in 10% or more of the nominal value of any class of share capital carrying voting rights to vote in all circumstances at general meetings of any other member of our Group.